smikhalevski/tokenizer-dsl/README.md

 This tokenizer would successfully process `'foobarfoobar'` but would stop on `'foofoo'`.

 Rules that don't have `on` option specified are applied on all stages.
-To showcase this behavior, let's modify our rules to allow `'foo'` and `'bar'` to be separated with arbitrary number of space characters.
+To showcase this behavior, let's modify our rules to allow `'foo'` and `'bar'` to be separated with arbitrary number of space chars.

 ```ts
 type MyTokenType = 'FOO' | 'BAR' | 'SPACE';